 The Longest Sunset

-But revolutions, as we know, start with everyday life and in Iceland there is a great respect for the environment, manifested even with simple gestures such as not sitting or walking on the delicate Icelandic moss that grows at the rate of a few millimeters per year.
+But revolutions, as we know, start with everyday life and in Iceland there is a great respect for the environment, often manifested through simple gestures such as not sitting or walking on the delicate Icelandic moss that grows at the rate of a few millimeters per year.

 This project was realized during December 2022 at SÍM Residency in Iceland.